Rootly-AI-Labs/IncidentDiagram/README.md

 <div align="center">
    <img src="incidentdiagramexample.png" alt="Diagram generated using IncidentDiagram">
 </div>

+This is a prototype and is not meant for production use.

 ## Requirements 📋
 * `.env` file with OpenAPI/Gemini/Anthropic API Key (at least one)